Why Use Flashcards for Math?

 Mathos AI

-Mathos AI is an advanced learning companion that unlocks the ability to instantly create quizzes, flashcards, and video explainers from any math question or course material, making it one of the best ways to study math with flashcards.
+Mathos AI is an AI-powered learning companion that now unlocks the ability to instantly create quizzes, flashcards, and video explainers.
+It's one of the best ways to study math with flashcards, helping you memorize and recall theories, formulas, and even previous mistake questions.

 Mathos AI